 Giving a voice to lives lost

 In 2016, challenged by the White Ribbon Oath, 'I will stand up, speak out and act to prevent men’s violence against women', Alisa began to think about how she could give a voice to the lives lost as a result of violent acts against women.
-From there The Bird Girls was born.
+From there was born.

 The Bird Girls are my contribution, my attempt to join the other voices crying for awareness, change, and women’s rights.

-Destroy the, a women’s rights organisation, runs an ongoing tally of deaths of women in Australia.
+, a women’s rights organisation, runs an ongoing tally of deaths of women in Australia.
 Alisa extends this information by visually illustrating each of the women killed in an individual, hand-drawn portrait.
 Each portrait is of a faceless woman and represents a life lost.

 The faceless portraits focus on the hairstyles of the figures.
 The hairstyles illustrated are layered with detailed illustrations of birds, which are drawn in the girls' hair, over their shoulders or above their heads.